red-collar-official/flutter_kore/packages/umvvm/docs/apis.md

 Besides parameters above you can specify default base url, default headers and default additional interceptors for requests.

-You also need to specify authorization callback to add required headers to requests.
+You also can specify authorization callback to add required headers to requests.

-And also you need to specify error callback, where you can return error, or call retry handler.
+And also you can specify error callback, where you can return error, or call retry handler.

 You can then use this requests as follows: